Majority minority in the United States

 In the United States of America, majority-minority area or minority-majority area is a term describing a U.S. state or jurisdiction whose population is composed of less than 50% non-Hispanic whites.
+It is defined as a population with a collective majority of nationwide minorities, meaning a grouping of racial and ethnic groups (other than the national majority) that composes over 50% of the territorial population, regardless if one of those minority groups already attains a majority on its own.
+No single minority is yet the majority in any state, with the closest to that end being Hispanics in New Mexico (49% of the total population as of the 2020 census).
+As such, all majority-minority states do not have a single ethnic or racial group as the outright majority.

-Racial data is derived from self-identification questions on the U.S. Census and on U.S. Census Bureau estimates.
-(See Race and ethnicity in the United States Census).
+Racial data is derived from self-identification questions on the U.S. census and on U.S. Census Bureau estimates.
+(See race and ethnicity in the United States census).
 The term is often used in voting rights law to designate voting districts that are designed under the Voting Rights Act to enable ethnic or language minorities "the opportunity to elect their candidate of choice."
 In that context, the term was first used by the Supreme Court in 1977.
 The Court had previously used the term in employment discrimination and labor relations cases.

-Six states are majority-minority as of July 2019: Hawaii, New Mexico, California, Texas, Nevada, and Maryland.